 To serve both University and community patrons, items are selected with both current use and future research in mind.
 Most items offered will be appropriate for the collection except ephemera, forms, posters, internal manuals and handbooks of no general interest, and pamphlet-type materials.

 Item selection is the responsibility of the U.S. Government Information Librarian, who may seek input from appropriate subject specialists, faculty members, or others.
 The Government Information Librarian carries out regular, ongoing review of item selections.
 The Government Information Librarian performs a zero-based review of item selection at least once every five years.

 The Libraries purchase non-depository indexes, finding tools, data and statistical resources, full-text collections, and reference works in all formats as appropriate to provide better access to depository materials.
-Current subscriptions include CIS Index/Proquest Congressional, Proquest Statistical, and Social Explorer.
+Current subscriptions include Proquest Congressional, Proquest Statistical Abstract, and Social Explorer.
 Full-text collections include the U.S. Serial Set Digital Collection and U.S. Executive Branch Documents (in microfiche and online).

-The department also purchases selected collections of non-depository materials and their indexes to provide users with government documents not available through depository channels.
-These include Declassified Documents and the non-depository collection of ASI microfiche.
+The Government Information Librarian also purchases selected collections of non-depository materials and their indexes to provide users with government documents not available through depository channels.
+These have included Declassified Documents and the non-depository collection of ASI microfiche.
 Other departments such as Main Library Reference and the Business Library also purchase materials that supplement or enhance access to depository and non-depository government information.